cahlan/youth-gospel-study-curriculum/weeks/week-1.md

 3 Ne.
 11:3; Hel.
 5:30; D&C 85:6–7; "How to Obtain Revelation and Inspiration for Your Personal Life," Richard G. Scott

 ### Activities/Challenges

+Study the table below from Preach my Gospel that lists functions of the Spirit, write down times you've felt the Spirit communicate with you in the ways listed.

+D&C 6:23; 11:12–14; Romans 15:13; Galatians 5:22–23 | Gives feelings of love, joy, peace, patience, meekness, gentleness, faith, and hope.
+D&C 8:2–3 | Gives ideas in the mind, feelings in the heart.
+D&C 128:1 | Occupies the mind and presses on the feelings.
+Joseph Smith—History 1:11–12 | Helps scriptures have strong effect.
+D&C 9:8–9 | Gives good feelings to teach if something is true.
+Alma 32:28; D&C 6:14–15; 1 Corinthians 2:9–11 | Enlightens the mind.
+Alma 19:6 | Replaces darkness with light.
+Mosiah 5:2–5 | Strengthens the desire to avoid evil and obey the commandments.
+John 14:26 | Teaches truth and brings it to remembrance.
+John 14:27 | Gives feelings of peace and comfort.
+John 16:13 | Guides to truth and shows things to come.
+Moroni 10:5 | Reveals truth.
+D&C 45:57 | Guides and protects from deception.
+2 Nephi 31:18; D&C 20:27; John 16:14 | Glorifies and bears record of God the Father and Jesus Christ.
+D&C 42:16; 84:85; 100:5–8; Luke 12:11–12 | Guides the words of humble teachers.
+John 16:8 | Recognizes and corrects sin.
+Moroni 10:8–17; D&C 46:8–26; 1 Corinthians 12 | Gives gifts of the Spirit.
+Alma 10:17; 12:3; 18:16, 20, 32, 35; D&C 63:41 | Helps to perceive or discern the thoughts of others.
+D&C 46:30; 50:29–30 | Tells what to pray for.
+2 Nephi 32:1–5; D&C 28:15 | Tells what to do.
+1 Nephi 10:22; Alma 18:35 | Helps the righteous speak with power and authority.
+D&C 21:9; 100:8; John 15:26 | Testifies of the truth.
+2 Nephi 31:17; Alma 13:12; 3 Nephi 27:20 | Sanctifies and brings remission of sins.
+1 Nephi 2:16–17; 2 Nephi 33:1; Alma 24:8 | Carries truth to the heart of the listener.
+1 Nephi 1:1–3; Exodus 31:3–5 | Enhances skills and abilities.
+1 Nephi 7:15; 2 Nephi 28:1; 32:7; Alma 14:11; Mormon 3:16; Ether 12:2 | Constrains (impels forward) or restrains (holds back).
+D&C 50:13–22 | Edifies both teacher and students.
+D&C 88:3; John 14:26 | Gives comfort.